scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 Acknowledgments
 ---------------

-All authors should check to be sure their acknowledgements are included!
-Karen will help with this for Glotzer peeps.

 We would like to thank Kelly Wang for contributing the concept and content of Figure :ref:`overview`.
 We would also like to thank NumFOCUS, whose staff have provided the signac project with helpful advice on open-source governance, project sustainability, and community outreach.

-(Who/what else should we thank besides our respective funding sources / grants?)
+(TODO: Acknowledgments are incomplete.)

-B.D. is supported by a National Science Foundation Graduate Research Fellowship Grant DGE 1256260. (...)
+B.D. is supported by a National Science Foundation Graduate Research Fellowship Grant DGE 1256260.
-M.M.H is supported by the National Science Foundation under Grant No. 1835593. (...)
+M.M.H is supported by the National Science Foundation under Grant No. 1835593.